-Show multiple versions of plot metrics by plotting them in a single image.
-This allows to easily compare them.
+Show multiple versions of plot metrics by overlaying them in a single plot.
+This allows to compare them easily.

 usage: dvc plots diff [-h] [-q | -v] [--targets [<path> [<path> ...]]] [-t <name_or_path>] [-x <field>] [-y <field>] [--no-header] [--title <text>] [--x-label <text>] [--y-label <text>] [-o <path>] [--show-vega] [revisions [revisions ...]] positional arguments: revisions Git commits to find metrics to compare

 This command is a way to visualize the "difference" between certain metrics among versions of the repository, by overlaying them in a single plot.

 Note that unlike

-dvc metrics diff, this command does not calculate numeric differences between metric file values.
+dvc metrics diff, this command does not calculate numeric differences between metrics file values.

 revisions are Git commit hashes, tag, or branch names.
 If none are specified,

-dvc plots diff compares targets currently present in the
+dvc plots diff compares plots currently present in the workspace

 revisions can be provided, and the resulting plot

-shows all of them in a single output.
+shows all of them in a single image.

 Note that the default behavior of this command can be modified per metrics file with